-How many interns does it take to pave the future of space exploration?
+How many PISCES interns does it take to pave the future of space exploration?

-Thanks to a grant from the Hawaii Dept. of Labor and Industrial Relations (DLIR), PISCES’ group of full-time interns delved into 10 weeks of Applied Research projects this summer that culminated in a final public presentation to a crowd of lawmakers, industry representatives, educators and members of the community on Friday, Aug.
+Thanks to a grant from the Hawaii Dept. of Labor and Industrial Relations (DLIR), PISCES’ latest cohort of full-time interns completed 10 weeks of Applied Research projects this summer that culminated in a final public presentation to a crowd of lawmakers, industry representatives, educators and members of the community on Friday, Aug.
 11.

-Organized into two learning tracks—Materials Science and Robotics—the group of Hawaii-based students each shared an enthusiastic presentation outlining their summer learning experiences.
+Organized into two learning tracks—Materials Science and Robotics—the students each shared a presentation outlining their summer learning experiences.

-Under a NASA STTR grant (co-awarded with Honeybee Robotics), Kea’au High School graduate Lily Leyva and UH Hilo alumnus Kyla Defore set their minds to the challenges inherent in creating ISRU (in-situ resource utilization) materials for space construction.
-Their main task?
-Efficiently creating “LEGO” building blocks made entirely of volcanic basalt fines.
+Under a NASA STTR grant (co-awarded with Honeybee Robotics), Kea’au High School graduate Lily Leyva and UH Hilo alumnus Kyla Edison set their minds to the challenges inherent in creating ISRU (in-situ resource utilization) materials for space construction.
+Their main task was to create “LEGO” building blocks made entirely of volcanic basalt fines.

-Robotics team members Aaron (Arizona State University) and Jack (Hawaii Community College) talked on the intricate details of their work upgrading the Helelani rover with a new operating system and stereoscopic imaging camera.
-During field tests at a planetary analog site, all three robotics students (including Andrew, also a HawCC student) assessed the new software and hardware systems through a series of remote sensing tests, traversing the rugged, lunar-like slopes of Maunakea from a mission control tent.
+Robotics team members Aaron Roth of Arizona State University and Jack Andersen of Hawaii Community College discussed the intricate details of their work upgrading the Helelani rover with a new operating system and stereoscopic imaging camera.
+During field tests at a planetary analog site on Maunakea, Aaron, Jack and intern Andrew Hasegawa of Hawaii Community College assessed the rover’s new software and hardware systems through a series of remote tests operated from a mission control tent.

 “This has been an amazing 10 weeks,” Jack said during his presentation.
 “It’s opened up a lot of new things for me to explore.”

-Attendees of the interns’ public presentation included Senator Kaiali’i Kahele and Rep. Mark Nakashima—both local advocates for high-tech and aerospace development in Hawaii.
+Attendees of the interns’ public presentations included Senator Kaiali’i Kahele and Rep. Mark Nakashima—both local advocates for high-tech and aerospace development in Hawaii.

 Nakashima wrote in a Facebook post: “It was a pleasure to meet with this summer’s PISCES Interns who spent the last several months working on projects to further PISCES’ mission to increase the economic opportunities for the State of Hawaii.”